9 Weeks Pregnant

 Maternity Leave & Announcing Your Pregnancy at Work

 The United States is pretty far behind in terms of maternity leave: only a little over 10% of workers are entitled to paid leave through their own company.
 Paid maternity leave is not mandated by the federal government and states differ in many ways with their own policies.
-That being said, it can feel scary to inform your work of your pregnancy.
+That being said, it can feel scary to inform at work of your pregnancy.
 Deciding when to announce your pregnancy and deciding to go on maternity leave is a big decision, especially if you will be unpaid.
 Before telling your boss, read up on your company’s maternity leave policy.
 Make a plan highlighting how long you plan to take time off and when you will start back up again.
 Mention how you will get your work done before your baby arrives.
 Here’s a quick guide on how to approach the conversation with your boss.

 Your Pregnancy at 9 Weeks: Prenatal Appointments